cathalacamille/WHITE-Net/README.md

 ## DATA PREPARATION

-Ensure your data is preprocessed with skull stripping before using YourProjectName.
+Ensure your data is preprocessed with skull stripping before using WHITE-Net.
 You can use tools like FSL's BET or SPM unified segmentation (keeping tissue probability maps c1 c2 and c3 of the GM, WM and cerebro-spinal fluid (CSF)).